nf-core/rnaseq/docs/usage.md

   * StringTie: `--rf`

 ## FeatureCounts Extra Gene Names
 By default, the pipeline uses `gene_names` as additional gene identifiers apart from ENSEMBL identifiers in the pipeline.
-This behaviour can be modified specifying an appropriate `featureCounts --extraAttributes` parameter.
+This behaviour can be modified by specifying `--fcExtraAttributes` when running the pipeline, which is passed on to featureCounts as an `--extraAttributes` parameter.
 See the user guide of the [Subread package here](http://bioinf.wehi.edu.au/subread-package/SubreadUsersGuide.pdf).
-Note that you can also specify more than one desired value, separated by a comma.
+Note that you can also specify more than one desired value, separated by a comma:
 ``--fcExtraAttributes gene_id,...``

 ## Alignment tool